 Alderweireld clocks in an average of 10.3 kilometers per Premier League game, with his ability to cover so much ground and play to his peak over the entirety of each game key to him being rated one of the best center-backs in the world.
 Spurs’ non-stop play and constant pressing can only be done when all players have a high level of stamina, which they do.
-It’s because of this that Tottenham has become a dark horse to win the Premier League and a favorite use of the Oddschecker betting bonuses.
+It’s because of this that Tottenham might just well win the Premier League.

 It may seem like an obvious point to make, but many players neglect the crucial training of running in favor of skill training.
 Being able to run for long periods of time at a high speed is the most necessary of traits.
 You can be the most skillful player on the ball, but if you can’t run to make space, carry the ball, or track down the opposition for a full 90 minutes, you won’t be of much use to your team.

 It took some time, but David De Gea has evolved into the best goalkeeper in the world.
 When he joined Manchester United from Atletico Madrid, it was on the advice of Eric Steele who told Sir Alex Ferguson to buy the Spaniard over German goalie Manuel Neuer.
 After a few years of uncertainty, De Gea emerged as the best player at the club.